Alaricdragon/Starlords_Temp/theManyReadmes/DIALOG_RULES.md

       * "currentFaction" is the current faction the lord is in.
       * "lordsFavItem": is the lord fav item
       * "LordTags": is the tags that need to be attached to the lord person
+      * "dialogType": this is what 'dialog' you are current in. possible values are:
+        * "default": this is the dialog that normally opens when you meet a starlord in the wild.
+        * "prisoner": this is the dialog that opens when the starlord is imprisoned by you.
   * "lordPersonality": is the lord personality type this rule requires to meet requirements. set 'true' to all lord personality types you want to be allowed to meet requirements.
       * "Upstanding"
       * "Martial"